ibm-cloud-docs/devsecops/devsecops-toolchains-secrets.md

 {: caption="Table 1.
 DevSecOps Secrets" caption-side="top"}

-While using Hashicorp vault service, ensure that the vault service uses [approle authentication](https://www.vaultproject.io/docs/auth/approle) method.
+While you are using Hashicorp vault service, ensure that the vault service uses [approle authentication](https://www.vaultproject.io/docs/auth/approle){: external} method.
 When you use the approle authentication method, you need `role-id` and `secret-id` to successfully integrate Hashicorp server with the toolchain.
-Since `role-id` and `secret-id` are secrets in themselves, it is recommended to store them by using a [{{site.data.keyword.keymanagementservicelong_notm}} tool integration](/docs/ContinuousDelivery?topic=ContinuousDelivery-keyprotect) so that they can be securely retrieved and applied in the toolchain workflow.
+Because `role-id` and `secret-id` are secrets in themselves, it is recommended to store them by using a [{{site.data.keyword.keymanagementservicelong_notm}} tool integration](/docs/ContinuousDelivery?topic=ContinuousDelivery-keyprotect) so that they can be securely retrieved and applied in the toolchain workflow.
 All other toolchain secrets should be stored and retrieved by using Hashicorp.

 If the pipeline environment property `git-token` is not set, `ibmcloud-api-key` is used to retrieve the GRIT Access Token by default.
 However, if `ibmcloud-api-key` does not have access to `git`, `git-token` must be set.
 {: note}